WebComponentsGuide/webcomponents.guide/learn/index.md

 ## What are Web Components?

 _Web Components_ are a native way for web developers to build user interfaces.
-They're built right into your browser so you don't have to download any framework to get started! _Web Components_ fit right into your existing HTML today.
-If you've got a server that can render HTML, then you can render Web Components!
+They're built right into your browser so you don't have to download any framework to get started. _Web Components_ fit right into your existing HTML today.
+If you've got a server that can render HTML, then you can render Web Components.

 _Web Components_ allow you to extend the vocabulary of your HTML.
 You can define new behaviors that go beyond the built in tags.
 New features such as `<slide-out-menu>` or `<stop-watch>` are at your finger tips.
 JavaScript can drive these